Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- Network utilization panel - Write a custom metric for Network utilization, where we shall write a program for root volume usage and ebs disks usage.
+- Network utilization panel - Write a custom metric for Network utilization, where we shall write a program for root volume usage and ebs disks usage, using cloudwatch API(GetMetrics)

  **Pseudo Code:**